 Establishing your routine doesn't have to be complicated.
-In fact, the more simplistic you keep it, the easier it will be to stick with.
+In fact, the more simplistic you design it, the easier it will be to stick with.
 And the more consistent you are, the better your results will be.
 So keep it simple and enjoy safe, lasting results!
-Follow these simple guidelines to start forming your plan of attack.
+Follow these simple guidelines to start forming your personal fitness plan.

 This person doesn't have to actually work out with you, although that will benefit both of you.
 They just need to hold you accountable and make sure that you stay with your program.
 When it's just you, it's easy to skip or coast through your workouts.
 You'll also find it's more fun to have someone to train with.
 That way you can encourage each other throughout the training session.

-There are three parameters to look at when deciding what type of exercise to engage in.
-First, it needs to be something you enjoy or can at least tolerate.
+There are three parameters to explore when deciding what type of exercise to engage in.
+First, it needs to be something you enjoy or can at least get used to.
 Second, it needs to be an activity that elevates your heart rate, and keeps it elevated for 30 minutes to an hour.
 This is outlined in greater detail in the intensity part of this section.
 And third, it needs to be something that works with any physical limitations you have.
 If your knees ache, running isn't going to be a good choice for you.
 Generally when starting out, choose low impact activities as they are easier on the joints.
 Walking, swimming, bike riding and hiking are all great activities to get started with.
-Racquet sports such as tennis or racquetball are great exercise, just not good if you have existing joint problems.
-Golf on the other hand is not a good choice as it won't get your heart rate up to where it needs to be to burn fat.
-Don't kid yourself into thinking golf is really improving your health, even if you walk the course!
-It's better than lying on the couch, but will really only maintain your current level of fitness at best.
+Racquet sports such as tennis or racquetball are great exercise, just not good choices if you have existing joint problems.

 It's also a good idea to engage in many different types of exercise, commonly known as cross-training.
 This provides different types of stimulus to your muscular and cardiovascular systems and will enable you to progress at a faster rate.
 Whatever you choose, it needs to be done at an intensity level that elevates your heart rate to a safe training zone.